Armin van Buuren: 2013–2014: Intense

-The first single of Van Buuren's fifth studio album, Intense, titled "This Is What It Feels Like", featured Canadian singer and songwriter Trevor Guthrie, and was released on 5 April 2013.
+The first single of van Buuren's fifth studio album, Intense, titled "This Is What It Feels Like", featured Canadian singer and songwriter Trevor Guthrie, and was released on 5 April 2013.
 The single nominated for a Grammy Award for Best Dance Recording.
 The tour for the album, Armin Only: Intense, was announced on 17 October 2013.

-30 April 2013 saw the abdication of Queen Beatrix of the Netherlands in favor of her son, King Willem-Alexander of the Netherlands, who was crowned that day, which was Queen's Day as well.
+30 April 2013 saw the abdication of Queen Beatrix of the Netherlands in favor of her son, King Willem-Alexander of the Netherlands, who was sworn in and inaugurated that day, which was Queen's Day as well.
 Van Buuren was the headline act in a performance to a live audience celebrating the King's crowning in Amsterdam.
 While he was performing live together with the Royal Concertgebouw Orchestra in the Amsterdam Harbor on Java-eiland, King Willem-Alexander, Queen Máxima and their three daughters made an unplanned visit on stage.

-On 19 October 2013, Armin van Buuren was ranked number two DJ in the world by DJ Mag.
+On 19 October 2013, van Buuren was ranked number two DJ in the world by DJ Mag.
 On 26 January 2014, Armin van Buuren attended the 56th Grammy Awards, in relation to his Grammy Award nomination for the single featuring Trevor Guthrie, "This Is What It Feels Like" in the category of Best Dance Recording.